Branding your Axis LMS Courses

 Learning > Online Courses > Manage > Branding and Design

-Making changes on the course level is perfect for testing out your designs on a smaller scale before moving them to the Learning Portal.
-It’s also an effective way to make select courses use a different style than those using the Learning Portal settings.
+Making changes on the course level is an effective way to make select courses use a different style than those using the Learning Portal settings.

 To make changes to an individual course’s visuals, select Online Courses from your Learning tab, then select which course to work with.
-From the course’s dashboard, look for the Branding & Design icon.
+From the course’s dashboard, look for the Branding & Design tile.

 Branding and Design

-The Course Banner is what will appear at the top of every page of this course.
+The Course Banner is what will appear at the top of every page of the course.
 If a banner is not selected, the course will use your Learning Portal banner.
-When uploading your own banner, it’s usually the best practice to keep it below 400 pixels high, and to have its width match that of your page.

 The Course Thumbnail is how this course will be represented on both the admin and user-side.
 This icon is used in many course listing widgets on the user-side, and several areas on the admin side, such as the Manage Courses listing.
-If a thumbnail is not selected, this will use one of the default course icons; if you’re planning on uploading your own icon, it is recommended to be a rectangular image - 256x high by 448px wide for best quality.
+If a thumbnail is not selected, this will use one of the default course icons.

 The Course Navigation allows the admin to choose where the navigation is placed in the course: left, top, right, or hidden.
 This will default to the left, but depending on your clients, and the number of pages in the course, placing it on the top, or removing it entirely may be a good option.